marianoguerra/little-riak-core-book/_sources/starting.txt

 -----

 * `rebar3 <http://www.rebar3.org/docs/getting-started>`_: The build tool, click on the link to see how to install it.
-* `erlang <http://www.erlang.org/>`_: Our programming language, we assume erlang version to be at least 17.0
+* `erlang <http://www.erlang.org/>`_: Our programming language, we assume Erlang version to be at least 17.0

 I also assume a unix-like environment with a shell similar to bash or zsh.